om3n07/StackOverflowExtension/README.md

 # stackoverflowsearch README

 Search Stack Overflow for the selected text.
-Works with any language!

 ## Features